 What to Expect in a Past Life Regression

 In a typical past life regression session, you are gently guided through hypnotherapy to find an inner experience from an earlier time.
 The stories that emerge carry powerful emotion and heartfelt meaning.
 Past life regression allows access to deep levels of the personality where emotional patterns are rooted and core beliefs held.
 Healing work at this level includes clearing the negative emotion and distorted beliefs with EFT.
-Sometimes the physical body has been holding the stress, and as it is cleared, people are permanently freed of pain, tension, or a specific physical condition held in that part of the body.
+Sometimes the physical body has been holding the stress, and as it is cleared, people may be permanently freed of pain, tension, or a specific physical condition held in that part of the body.